Apr 29, 2022

 Client-side approach

-This approach shows how different web apps are implemented on the client side.
+This approach shows how different web application architectures are implemented on the client side.

 Single-page applications